awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.Oracle.md

 When Amazon RDS supports a new version of Oracle, you can upgrade your DB instances to the new version\.
 For information about which Oracle versions are available on Amazon RDS, see [Oracle database engine release notes](Appendix.Oracle.PatchComposition.md)\.

 **Important**
-RDS for Oracle 11g is deprecated\.
-If you maintain Oracle 11g snapshots, you can upgrade them to a later release\.
+RDS for Oracle Database 11g is deprecated\.
+If you maintain Oracle Database 11g snapshots, you can upgrade them to a later release\.
 For more information, see [Upgrading an Oracle DB snapshot](USER_UpgradeDBSnapshot.Oracle.md)\.

 **Topics**
 + [Overview of Oracle DB engine upgrades](#USER_UpgradeDBInstance.Oracle.Overview)